MAC Address

 The addresses are "pseudonymised".
 This means that additional information is needed to connect the data to a person.
 However, pseudonymised data can still be used to single individuals out and combine their data from different records.

 Mobile device manufacturers increasingly deploy MAC address randomisation to try to protect user privacy and the persistent hardware identifiers being tracked.
-There are many phones in wide use that do not effectively prevent tracking
+However, there are many phones that do not effectively prevent tracking

 Devices continually send out Probe Requests to scan for available access points.
 This has the side effect of announcing their presence and trackable identity information to every nearby eavesdropper.